pyprogrammerblog/progress-updater/README.md

 Settings
 ----------

-There are three possible ways to pass settings to the updater.
+There are some possible ways to pass settings to the updater.
 This is the priority.

 1. Passing settings as parameters when creating a `ProgressUpdater` object.